rikosintie/Discovery/docs/Using_PowerShell.md

 Installing the Windows Terminal is simple.

-- click the start menu
+- Click the start menu
 - Type `microsoft store` and press `enter`
-- search for `Windows Terminal`
+- Search for `Windows Terminal`
 - Click on the `Free` button
 - click on `Get`